Thursday, January 29, 2015

 Says Anderson, “The Lindalee Tracey award has helped me to take myself seriously as a professional filmmaker.
 I had been slogging away on my own in the Prairies and I now feel like I have a community and support within the industry.”

 To be eligible for the Lindalee Tracey Award, you must be an emerging artist.
-We define emerging artist as an individual who has less than three years of training or experience in media arts, which can be formal (university or college studies) or informal (production courses, workshops, hands-on experience in production, etc.).
-The emerging artist must also have completed at least one independent film or video, excluding school film projects.
+We define emerging artist as an individual who has less than five years of training or experience in media arts, which can be formal (university or college studies) or informal (production courses, workshops, hands-on experience in production, etc.).
+The emerging artist must also have completed at least one independent film or video.

-Your submissions for the award should include 6 copies of ALL below mentioned items…
+Your digital submissions for the award should include ALL of the items mentioned below…

 - A write-up of your relevant background as a filmmaker